What Is Madeira Sauce?

 It is a pepper sauce with Madeira wine added.
 It is served with beef and chicken, but in today’s kitchens, you can serve it with almost anything.

-Let's start with Madeira, a wine from Portugal first made in the 1400s for export, mainly to France, where it was part of "their daily diet."
-The Portuguese used Maderia wine to hold up to a ship's constant motion.
+Let’s start with Madeira, a wine from Portugal first made in the 1400s for export, mainly to France.
+There, it was part of “their daily diet.”
+The Portuguese used Madeira wine to withstand a ship’s constant motion.

 Winemakers added a little cane sugar and distilled alcohol during fermentation, resulting in sweet to dry wine with a tannish color.